Home » Blogs » Is SMS Customer Service Creating Nightmares for eDiscovery Collection?

 March 23, 2023

 According to TechCrunch, Americans spend about five hours per day on their cell phones; much of that time is spent communicating with others.
 And the most popular mobile phone communication channel is short message service (SMS)—text messages.
 Texting apps have become ubiquitous: Forbes found that in 2022, 23 billion SMS messages were sent every day, worldwide.
 Every day!
 While most of these text communications are between individuals – friends, family, and co-workers—companies recognize the value of using SMS to communicate with customers.
 So, the use of text messages as a customer service tool is growing across several industries.
-How did we get here?
+How did we get here, and is it impacting short message data eDiscovery?

 Texting with Customers Began as One-Way Communications